gsudre/lab_notes/064-ayaka_processing_pipeline.md

 There will be some difference in the results because the concatenation is done in template space, while the within-run metrics are computed in subject space.

-# TODO
-* AutoPtx2 not working...
-I'm re-running everything in A01 and left the old stuff in A01.bk.
-This new run started with putting everything in std space.
-  Let's see if that makes a difference.
-Waiting on topup for now.
-* Waiting on fmriprep to run xcpengine -> need to combine the two runs somehow